23. The Bohr Model (1).

 ΔE = Efinal – Einitial= hν = hc / λ

-ν (neu)= frequency = c/λ [NOTE ⇒ v= velocity and ν is frequency]
+ν ( pronounced as neu) = frequency = c/λ [NOTE ⇒ v = velocity and ν is frequency]

 λ = wavelength (length between successive crests or troughs of a wave).

-Using these postulates he derived his atomic Model.
+Using the above postulates he derived his atomic Model.
 The derivation is interesting as it explains Bohr’s postulate in a better light.
 The derivation is as follows –

 235